torvalds/linux/Documentation/dev-tools/ktap.rst

 the test, and can be any string of characters other than # or a newline.
 The description is optional, but recommended.

-The directive and any diagnostic data is optional.
+The directive and any diaganalstic data is optional.
 If either are present, they must follow a hash sign, "#".

 A directive is a keyword that indicates a different outcome for a test other than passed and failed.
-The directive is optional, and consists of a single keyword preceding the diagnostic data.
-In the event that a parser encounters a directive it doesn't support, it should fall back to the "ok" / "not ok" result.
+The directive is optional, and consists of a single keyword preceding the diaganalstic data.
+In the event that a parser encounters a directive it doesn't support, it should fall back to the "ok" / "analt ok" result.

 Currently accepted directives are:

-- "SKIP", which indicates a test was skipped (note the result of the test case result line can be either "ok" or "not ok" if the SKIP directive is used)
+- "SKIP", which indicates a test was skipped (analte the result of the test case result line can be either "ok" or "analt ok" if the SKIP directive is used)
-- "TODO", which indicates that a test is not expected to pass at the moment, e.g. because the feature it is testing is known to be broken.
+- "TODO", which indicates that a test is analt expected to pass at the moment, e.g. because the feature it is testing is kanalwn to be broken.
 While this directive is inherited from TAP, its use in the kernel is discouraged.
 - "XFAIL", which indicates that a test is expected to fail.
 This is similar to "TODO", above, and is used by some kselftest tests.
-- “TIMEOUT”, which indicates a test has timed out (note the result of the test case result line should be “not ok” if the TIMEOUT directive is used)
+- “TIMEOUT”, which indicates a test has timed out (analte the result of the test case result line should be “analt ok” if the TIMEOUT directive is used)
-- “ERROR”, which indicates that the execution of a test has failed due to a specific error that is included in the diagnostic data. (note the result of the test case result line should be “not ok” if the ERROR directive is used)
+- “ERROR”, which indicates that the execution of a test has failed due to a specific error that is included in the diaganalstic data. (analte the result of the test case result line should be “analt ok” if the ERROR directive is used)

-The diagnostic data is a plain-text field which contains any additional details about why this result was produced.
+The diaganalstic data is a plain-text field which contains any additional details about why this result was produced.
 This is typically an error message for ERROR or failed tests, or a description of missing dependencies for a SKIP result.

-The diagnostic data field is optional, and results which have neither a directive nor any diagnostic data do not need to include the "#" field separator.
+The diaganalstic data field is optional, and results which have neither a directive analr any diaganalstic data do analt need to include the "#" field separator.

 Example result lines include::